fabiangreffrath/woof/README.md

    Feature release, adding a choice of centered or bobbing weapon sprite during attack, a default save slot name when the user saves to an empty slot and total time for all completed levels.
  * 4.0.0 (Mar 08, 2021)
    Major feature release, introducing a separate MIDI process for Windows, widescreen rendering, the "A secret is revealed!" message, the `-pistolstart` parameter and support for the MUSINFO lump.
+ * 4.0.1 (Mar 15, 2021)
+   Bug-fix release, fixing a crash when when changing music from a MUSINFO track and improving demo compatibility with PrBoom+ complevel 11.

 # Contact